11 things parents need to know about the National Curriculum

 3. Years, stages and levels are not the same thing.
 Because of this, it can be very confusing for parents to ‘follow along’ with their child’s education from home.
 For instance, if your child is in year 2 they will also be in Key Stage 1.
 Then, when they move on to year 3, they will also have moved on to Key Stage 2.
 This will become clearer as your child progresses through their primary education, but you can also find information about key stages on TheSchoolRun to help you along the way.

 4. Children's progress is measured by performance descriptors.
-Schools can decide what terminology to use, but it will usually be along the lines of 'working towards age expectations,' 'working at age expectations' and 'working above age expectations.'
+Schools can decide what terminology to use, but it will usually be along the lines of 'working towards age expectations,' 'working at age expectations', 'working above age expectations' and 'working at greater depth'.
 You should be told about the level your child has reached at parent-teacher evenings and/or in their school reports.
 Remember that children learn at different rates; some children may make lots of progress in a short period of time, and then not for a while – nobody can learn at a consistently steady pace.

 5. Children are assessed regularly, not just during SATs.
 Many parents aren’t aware that teachers carry out regular informal assessments.
 It’s considered good practice for teachers to revise plans based on the learning that has previously been achieved, so they should always be aware of how far the children have progressed.